Installing Blinds Cost Guide 2026

 Before the Job Starts

 • Choose Type and Size — The type of blinds and the required size will be considered.
-After taking the correct measurements, the blinds will be sourced, ensuring they're suitable for the window they're being fixed to.
+After taking the correct measurements, the window blinds will be sourced, ensuring they're suitable for the window they're being fixed to.

 • Choose Mounting Position — Most homeowners go with internally mounted blinds for aesthetic and practical reasons.
 If the window frame is too shallow, externally mounted blinds might be a better choice.